factchain/factchain-website/index.md

 <ul class='container' style='display list-item;'>
 <li>
-The content of the note
+The content of the note.
 </li>
 <li>
 A unique AI-generated image derived from the note.